Dylan-Jang/GeoNet/README.md

 GeoNet
 ======

-A GeoLocation by IP Address library for .Net
+A GeoLocation by IP Address library for .Net written in C#.

 This is a very simple, but fast, library allowing querying of IP address location (country only) written in C#.
+It should work with ipv6 too, but I haven't been able to test properly.

 It's MIT licensed, so completely free.